 A program of advanced study leading to the Doctor of Philosophy in Engineering has been approved by the Ohio Board of Regents and is now in the planning stage.
-Master of Science degrees in Engineering, Master of Science in Chemical Engineering, Master of Science in Electrical Engineering, and Master of Science in Mechanical Engineering are offered.
+Master of Science degrees in Engineering, Master of Science in Chemical Engineering, Master of Science in Civil Engineering, Master of Science in Electrical Engineering, and Master of Science in Mechanical Engineering are offered.